DevExpress/devextreme-documentation/concepts/05 UI Components/DataGrid/20 Editing/45 Disable Editing/30 Row.md

 ---

-The DataGrid [editing mode](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/#mode) defines whether to display the **Edit** button opposite every row.
+The DataGrid's [editing mode](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/editing/#mode) defines whether to display the **Edit** button opposite every row.
 To hide this button for the required rows, use the button's [visible](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/columns/buttons/#visible) property.
-You can also assign a function to this property and check a row's data in a similar manner as in the DataGrid [onEditingStart](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onEditingStart) case.
+Assign a function to this property and check a row's data in a similar manner as in the DataGrid's [onEditingStart](/Documentation/ApiReference/UI_Components/dxDataGrid/Configuration/#onEditingStart) event.

 ---
 ##### jQuery